 Do you treat Concussions, TBI's and Post-Concussion Syndrome?

 Yes, I have extensive experience working with Post-Concussion Syndrome.
-I have three sessions worth of protocols that are concussion specific.
+I have three sessions worth of protocols that are concussion specific, on average I typically treat concussion clients for 4 - 6 sessions.
 I describe PCS as a hypersensitivity of the nervous system as a protective reaction to the injury, and I slowly help the nervous system relearn that various stimuli are safe.
+More info here

 Do you treat females who are pregnant?